List of school attacks in China: Ju County stabbing

 On September 20, 2004, a man stabbed 25 students at No. 1 Experimental Primary School in Ju County, Shandong, before taking a female student hostage and being subdued by authorities.

 Guangyi Centre School stabbing

-On September 30, 2004, four children were killed and 16 others injured in a mass stabbing at Guangyi Centre School in Hunan.
+On September 30, 2004, four children were killed and 16 others injured in a mass stabbing at Guangyi Centre School in Linwu County, Hunan.
 The perpetrator, 28-year-old Liu Hongwen (刘红文), was a teacher at the school with mental health issues.
 During his trial he was diagnosed with schizophrenia and found not guilty by reason of insanity.

 October 2004

 On October 21, 2004, Fu Hegong (付贺功) broke into a kindergarten in Beijing with the intent to rob it.
 After being confronted by a teacher, he raped and smothered her to death with a quilt.
 After a five-year-old boy was awakened by the noise, he beat the boy to death.
 Fu had previously committed three unrelated murders and was executed for his crimes in 2005.